zarr-developers/zarr-developers.github.io/components/index.md

 The canonical reference implementation is [Zarr-Python](https://github.com/zarr-developers/zarr-python), but there are many [other implementations](https://zarr.dev/implementations/).
 Zarr-Python contains reference examples of useful constructs that can be re-implemented in other languages.

-**Abstract Base Classes**: Zarr-python's [`zarr.abc`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains abstract base classes enforcing a particular python realization of the specification's Key-Value Store interface, based on a `MutableMapping`-like API.
+**Abstract Base Classes**: Zarr-python's [`zarr.abc`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains abstract base classes enforcing a particular python realization of the specification's Key-Value Store interface, using a `Store` ABC, which is based on a `MutableMapping`-like API.
 This component is concrete in the sense that it is implemented in a specific programming language, and enforces particular syntax for getting and setting values in a key-value store.

-**Store Implementations**: Zarr-python's [`zarr.storage`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains concrete implementations of the `Store` ABC for interacting with particular storage systems, such as a local filesystem or object storage.
+**Store Implementations**: Zarr-python's [`zarr.storage`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains concrete implementations of the `Store` ABC for interacting with particular storage systems.
-These write data in the Native Zarr Format.
+The zarr-python store implementations which write to local filesystems or object storage write data in the Native Zarr Format.
 It's expected that most users of zarr from python will just use one of these implementations.

 **User API**: Zarr-python's [`zarr.api`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains functions and classes for interacting with any concrete implementation of the `zarr.abc.Store` interface.